roualdes/MATH131/_sources/week-00.md

 Week 00.
 There is one Lesson for each of the five weeks of this course.

-The Lessons have associated Notes.
+The Lessons have associated Notes, starting with Week 01.
 Each Note is a Google Colab notebook, e.g. Week 01 Notes.
 Notes are par-baked Colab notebooks that are meant to provide you with a space to follow along with the programming in the Lesson.
 Google Colab notebooks are discussed in more detail below.

 Each week has an Assignment, e.g. Week 02 Assignment, starting with